 The one thing worse than breakouts?
-The pigmentation that they leave behind.
-Trauma to the skin, like sun exposure, hormones, and picking spots or using scrubs can all cause blemishes to leave their mark (literally) for longer than we’d like.
-Depending on your skin colour, these marks may be red, brown, or purple in colour – when trauma or a hormonal shift occurs, our skin’s melanocytes cells (which are responsible for pigment) go into overdrive, producing more pigment to help defend the skin.
+The post-inflammatory hyperpigmentation that they leave behind.
+Trauma to the skin can cause breakouts to leave their mark (literally) for longer than we’d like – and this can be further aggravated by things like sun exposure, over-exfoliation, and hormones.
+Depending on your skin colour, these marks may be red, brown, or purple in colour, and it can take months (and sometimes even years) to fade them.

 A type of chemical exfoliant known as an AHA, glycolic acid works by removing the dead skin cells on the top layer of skin.
 As pigmentation exists on the upper layers of skin, with each layer that is removed, the mark fades until eventually it disappears.
 This refreshing toner is ideal for weekly or bi-weekly use – just ensure you’re using SPF because exfoliation increases skin’s sensitivity to UV.